Last updated on 13th June 2023 at 21:22 by Alex Nicholas

 With all of this in mind, I strongly recommend that you use a range of tools that are readily available and cheap to use.
 The aim is to ensure that you create the copy that Google is looking for, and this is how I recommend you do it:

 - Head over to Ahrefs and select keywords a handful of search phrases and keywords that will enable you to target your audience.

 - Place your keywords into Keyword Insights as this will enable you to determine that the page you are creating is actually what Google is looking for – i.e. if you're thinking of writing a long-form article but Google is showing products, you're effectively wasting your time.

-- As mentioned above, Google is upping it’s game with regards to understanding content and language, so I highly recommend utilising tools such as inLinks and Clearscope.
+- As mentioned above, Google is upping it's game with regard to understanding content and language, so I highly recommend utilising tools such as inLinks and Clearscope.
 The developers of these fantastic tools understand that to win in the SERPs you need to fill your content with entities and NLP data that Web crawlers both expect to see and understand.
-All of which will help you to create tailored content that will drive up click-through-rare and engagement through improved ranking in search engines.
+All of these will help you to create tailored content that will drive up click-through-rare and engagement through improved ranking in search engines.

 Should we be particularly concerned about inaccuracies in keyword search volumes data or making the comparison between tools and how similar their forecasting is?
 In my opinion, not really.
 Yes, you must be aware of the demand for your content and that your ideal client will be making searches that will result in them being interested in your service, but that's not the be-all and end-all.